-Testing Guide Template + Example
+Test Script Example + Template

 1. Introduction and context setting Time: ~3 minutes

 * Introduce yourself, briefly explain your product, what your participant can expect from the meeting, and the goal of your research

 Hi, my name is [moderator’s name].
 We are now working on a new app called [name of the product].
 The app provides you with better tools to track your time and record hours related to your projects.
 I want to share our early design concepts with you and get your feedback.